askdialog/dialog-custom-sdk/README.md

 The addToCart function is triggered when a user clicks the AddToCart button.
 The getProduct function is used to display product information in the assistant.

+When the client is instantiated, it will automatically insert in the DOM the Dialog Assistant script, so you can interact with the assistant with `sendProductMessage` and `sendGenericMessage`.

+### Getters

+- apiKey
+- theme
+- userId
+- locale

 ### Features

 - Send a message with context